pensando/pypi/src_dss/pensando_dss/docs/OrchestrationV1Api.md

     api_instance = orchestration_v1_api.OrchestrationV1Api(api_client)
     o_name = "O.Name_example" # str |
     t_kind = "T.kind_example" # str | Kind represents the type of the API object. (optional)
-    t_api_version = "T.api-version_example" # str | APIVersion defines the version of the API object.
-This can only be set by the server. (optional) meta_tenant = "meta.tenant_example" # str | Tenant to which the object belongs to.
-This can be automatically filled in many cases based on the tenant the user, who created the object, belongs to.
-Must be alpha-numerics.
-Length of string should be between 1 and 48. (optional) meta_namespace = "meta.namespace_example" # str | Namespace of the object, for scoped objects.
-Must start and end with alpha numeric and can have alphanumeric, -, _, .
-Length of string should be between 2 and 64. (optional) meta_generation_id = "meta.generation-id_example" # str | GenerationID is the generation Id for the object.
-This is incremented anytime there is an update to the user intent, including Spec update and any update to ObjectMeta.
-System generated and updated, not updatable by user. (optional) meta_resource_version = "meta.resource-version_example" # str | Resource version in the object store.
-This is updated anytime there is any change to the object.
-System generated and updated, not updatable by user. (optional) meta_uuid = "meta.uuid_example" # str | UUID is the unique identifier for the object.
-This is generated on creation of the object.
-System generated, not updatable by user. (optional) meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
-System generated and updated, not updatable by user. (optional) meta_mod_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | ModTime is the Last Modification time of the object.
-System generated and updated, not updatable by user. (optional) meta_self_link = "meta.self-link_example" # str | SelfLink is a link for accessing this object.
-When the object is served from the API-GW it is the URI path.
-Example: - \"/v1/tenants/tenants/tenant2\" System generated and updated, not updatable by user. (optional) spec_type = "spec.type_example" # str | Type of orchestrator. (optional) spec_uri = "spec.uri_example" # str | URI of the orchestrator.
-Length of string should be at least 1. (optional) credentials_auth_type = "credentials.auth-type_example" # str | AuthType is the authentication type used in this config. (optional) credentials_username = "credentials.username_example" # str | UserName is the login id to be used towards the external entity. (optional) credentials_password = "credentials.password_example" # str | Password is one time specified, not visibile on read operations Only valid when UserName is defined. (optional) credentials_bearer_token = "credentials.bearer-token_example" # str | External entity supports bearer tokens for authentication and authorization Token refresh is not supported using OAuth2. (optional) credentials_cert_data = "credentials.cert-data_example" # str | CertData holds PEM-encoded bytes (typically read from a client certificate file). (optional) credentials_key_data = "credentials.key-data_example" # str | KeyData holds PEM-encoded bytes (typically read from a client certificate key file). (optional) credentials_ca_data = "credentials.ca-data_example" # str | CaData holds PEM-encoded bytes (typically read from a root certificates bundle).
-CaData is used by client to autheticate external server.
-This is applicable to all authentication methods. (optional) credentials_disable_server_authentication = True # bool | DisableServerAuthentication flag can be used when a client does not want to authenticate a server. (optional) status_connection_status = "status.connection-status_example" # str |  (optional) status_last_transition_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime |  (optional) status_message = "status.message_example" # str |  (optional) status_orch_id = 1 # int |  (optional) status_discovered_namespaces = [
+    meta_creation_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | CreationTime is the creation time of the object.
+System generated and updated, not updatable by user. (optional) status_connection_status = "status.connection-status_example" # str |  (optional)
+    status_last_transition_time = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime |  (optional)
+    status_discovered_namespaces = [
         "status.discovered-namespaces_example",
-    ] # [str] |  (optional)
-    status_incompatible_dscs = [
-        "status.incompatible-dscs_example",
     ] # [str] |  (optional)

     # example passing only required values which don't have defaults set